Natania

-Natania Ravi Lalwani (born October 29, 1992) is an Indian pop musician and singer-songwriter based in Los Angeles, California.
+Natania Ravi Lalwani is an Indian pop musician and singer-songwriter.

 Early life

 Natania is an Indian of Sindhi origin and was born and raised in Mumbai.
 She went to Cathedral and John Connon school.
 She finished her education at Jai Hind College, Mumbai.
 In 2010, she attended The Berklee School of Music's Summer Program in Boston.
 She then moved to Los Angeles and attended Musician's Institute in Hollywood, California.

 Career

 2012–2017

 Natania began recording her debut EP, Hope and Heartbreak while she was in College.
-Lalwani wrote and performed all songs on the record.
-She co-produced the record with Max Mitchell, an LA-based record producer and keyboardist.
-The single Cherry Love was inspired by a T-shirt Lalwani saw at a H&M in New York City.
 The single was released with an animated-lyric video which received over 30,000 views on YouTube in just a few days.
 The video then proceeded to air on VH1 India along major label artists like Taylor Swift, One Direction creating a buzz for Lalwani.
 The EP led to her signing with Urband & Lazaar, a music licensing company in Los Angeles that secured her songs spots on American Television.
 She then was featured on Music Connection's prestigious "HOT 100 Unsigned Artists" list, which in the past has featured artists like Sara Bareilles and the band, Steel Panther.
 Hope and Heartbreak was listed in the Top 25 Music Critiques in 2013.
 Cherry Love also won "Honorable Mention" at the Unsigned Only International Songwriting Competition.
 Lalwani was part of the top finalists out of 8,000 entries from over 100 countries.
 Songs from the EP have been featured in commercials for the fashion brand PS I Made This.